 - The method of cleaning and whether or not it can compromise the catheter will be up to the investigator’s judgement

-The study involves 3 visits (1 hour each), and 3 consecutive days of at-home swabs taken by family members/partners (9 total swabs, 3 per day).
+The study involves 2 visits (30-60 minutes each), and 3 consecutive days of at-home swabs taken by yourself, a family member or partner (9 total swabs, 3 per day).
+The first in-person visit will occur on day one, before the 3 at-home swabs.
+The second in-person visit will occur after the at-home swabs.

 Compensation for participation

-No monetary compensation will be provided, but the resulting information may benefit participants and future individuals in making choices regarding catheter re-use.
+$100 remuneration will be provided upon completion of participation.
+In addition, the resulting information may benefit participants and future individuals in making choices regarding catheter re-use.

 The study will take place at ICORD (Blusson Spinal Cord Centre), 818 West 10th Avenue, Vancouver

-For more information or to sign up to participate, please contact Tahira Tejpar by email or call 604-675-8856.
+For more information or to sign up to participate, please contact Tiev Miller by email or call 604-716-6961.